Azure-Samples/explore-iot-operations/quickstart/readme.md

 **What it does**: Builds the container image on your Windows machine, pushes it to the Azure Container Registry created by `External-Configurator.ps1`, then applies the Kubernetes deployment manifest to the edge cluster via Azure Arc proxy — no direct network access to the edge device required.
 **Available modules**: `edgemqttsim`, `hello-flask`, `sputnik`, `demohistorian`
-**Note**: The ACR registry endpoint must be registered in AIO before image pulls will succeed — this is done automatically by `External-Configurator.ps1`.
+**Note**: The ACR registry endpoint must be registered in IoT Operations before image pulls will succeed — this is done automatically by `External-Configurator.ps1`.